Jonathan Hansen

 I am a Senior Lecturer on Social Studies and Faculty Associate, David Rockefeller Center for Latin American Studies.
 An intellectual historian, I am the author of Young Castro: The Making of a Revolutionary (2019, Simon & Schuster), Guantánamo: An American History (2011, Hill and Wang), and The Lost Promise of Patriotism: Debating American Identity, 1890-1920 (2003, Chicago), along with articles, op-eds, and book reviews on U.S. imperialism, nationalism, cosmopolitanism, and race and ethnicity.

-In recent years, I have taught SS10, a junior tutorial on "Justice and Reconciliation after Mass Violence," a freshman seminar on PTSD in American history, and (with Professor Robert Mnookin) seminars at Harvard Law School on reconciliation with Cuba and intractable conflicts.
-Born in Philadelphia and educated at Haverford College and Boston University, I spend an increasing amount of time in Rwanda, which I first visited over a decade ago in the company of my wife, Anne, a physician at Boston Children's Hospital, who works with Partners In Health.
+In recent years, I have taught SS10, a junior tutorial on "Justice and Reconciliation after Mass Violence," a first-year seminar on PTSD in American history, and (with Professor Robert Mnookin) seminars at Harvard Law School on reconciliation with Cuba and intractable conflicts.
+Born in Philadelphia and educated at Haverford College and Boston University, I spend much of my time outside the classroom in Rwanda, which I first visited over a decade ago in the company of my wife, Anne, a physician at Boston Children's Hospital who specializes in global health.